gitpan/Hashids/README.md

 `b9iLXiAa`, `EATedTBy`, and `Aaco9cy5`.
 Hashes depend on your salt value.

-This implementation follows the v0.1.4 release of hashids.js.
-The current version of hashids.js (v0.3.0) uses a new algorithm, so the hashes produced by this Perl implementation will probably _not_ decrypt correctly on the new JavaScript version.
-I will be implementing the new algorithm very soon, and maybe probably allow some way to toggle between algorithms.
+**IMPORTANT**: This implementation follows the v1.0.0 API release of hashids.js.
+An older API of hashids.js (v0.1.4) can be found in Hashids version 0.08 and earlier releases; if you have code that depends on this API version, please use a tool like [Carton](https://metacpan.org/pod/Carton) to pin your Hashids install to the older version.

+This implementation is also compatible with the v0.3.x hashids.js API.

 # METHODS